westminsternc/westminsternc.github.io/index.md

 ---
 ## Welcome to Westminster Presbyterian Church of New Concord

-Childhood church of John Glenn and first church in New Concord.

-Second paragraph
+Westminster Presbyterian Church of New Concord, Ohio was established in the year 1804.